serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ## What next?

+I hope you guys liked my first blog post!
+Let me know you think ;) Feel free to reach out to me.
+Now, what next?

+> One missing piece that you don’t get with AWS Lambda is real-time subscriptions.
+You can set up the AWS IoT service which comes with WebSockets, but it’s not straightforward.

-- Part II: We will explore how to build Serverless GraphQL endpoints using [AWS AppSync](https://aws.amazon.com/appsync/)
+- Part II: We will explore how to build Serverless GraphQL endpoints using [AWS AppSync](https://aws.amazon.com/appsync/) with real-time subscriptions.
+- Part III: We will dive deep into the performance analysis and optimizations of Serverless GraphQL endpoints (including AppSync).
 - Announcements on Serverless AppSync Plugin

 Siddharth Gupta
 *Lead Data Engineer, Glassdoor*